GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 ## Getting Started With Templates

 Building on our initial app, _hello flask_, let us see how we can add HTML files in Flask.
-First ensure you have you application ready.
+First ensure you have your application ready.

 ### Step 1: Navigate to Your Application Directory

-Ensure you are working in the current project's directory
+In the terminal, change the directory to our application's.

 ![Current project directory](images/flask_templates/current_directory.png)